verus-lang/paper-sosp24-artifact/site/guide.md

 including plots.

-For all the following results, the absolute values may be different, but the relative performance should be roughly simlar to the results in the paper.
+For all the following results, the absolute values may be different, but the relative performance should be roughly similar to the results in the paper.

 First, inspect the verification times for the singly linked list and the doubly linked list as follows.
 Still in the `/mydata/verus-sosp24-artifact/milli` directory, run: